akellbl4/spotify-badge/README.md

 #### Get Refresh Token

 - When application is deployed go to **Dashboard**
-- Copy your domain of your application
+- Copy your domain with `prod` label of your application
 - Go back to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/)
 - Open application
 - Click to **Edit Settings**
 - Add path to auth page `/api/auth`.
-It should looks like this `spotify-playing-now-readme.akellbl4.vercel.app/api/auth`
+It should looks like this `https://spotify-playing-now-readme.akellbl4.vercel.app/api/auth`
 - Put the url **Redirect URI** and click **Add**
 - Save changes with click to **Save** in end of the form
 - Open new tab on the browser and go to url which you put in **Redirect URI**.
-The url should looks like this `spotify-playing-now-readme.akellbl4.vercel.app/api/auth`
+The url should looks like this `https://spotify-playing-now-readme.akellbl4.vercel.app/api/auth`
 - Copy **Refresh token** and put to the application settings on Vercel
 - Go to **Deployments** page and redeploy the last deployment of your application on Vercel
 - Everything is done!